Worker health checks: Public health order

 Part of a robust COVID-19 Safety Plan involves ensuring people with symptoms of COVID-19 or who have had a potential exposure are prohibited from entering the workplace.

-To support this goal, the provincial health officer issued an order on November 19 that includes a requirement for employers in all regions to ensure that every worker conducts a daily health check before entering the workplace.
-This order remains in place until midnight on December 7 or as otherwise advised by the PHO.
-The information below provides clarity around what is required for daily health checks.
+(Dec.
+17 update) To support this goal, the provincial health officer issued an order on December 16 that includes a requirement for employers in all regions to ensure that every worker conducts a daily health check before entering the workplace.

 What employers need to do

 - Employers must ensure that every worker performs a daily health check before entering the workplace.
 Health checks are mandatory self-assessments conducted by workers and includes confirming with their employer, in written or verbal format, that they have reviewed the complete list of entry requirements (included on this entry check poster) and that none of the prohibited criteria apply to them.

 - Employers can use a number of methods to confirm that this self-assessment has taken place.
 Some examples include:

 - A written health check declaration completed by workers before entry.

 - An online health check form completed by workers before entry.